 We’ve received a number of queries about a photograph purporting to show President Obama at Arlington National Cemetery on Veterans Day, listening to the national anthem without his hand over his heart.

-Anyone who saw news coverage of Obama on Veterans Day might have smelled a rat right away: He didn't wear a red tie that day, as he does in the picture, but a blue one, and he wore a winter coat over his suit.
-(We've seen some e-mails claiming that the picture is from the Ft.
+Anyone who saw news coverage of Obama on Veterans Day might have smelled a rat right away: He didn’t wear a red tie that day, as he does in the picture, but a blue one, and he wore a winter coat over his suit.

 Q: Could somebody be imprisoned for not purchasing health insurance under the House health care bill?